IvanB475/article-manager/README.md

 ## Description
 Small code challenge written in nest.js(express.js) using typeorm&postgres.
+To start the app please create .env file and provide env variables as per .env.example file.
+Note: this code does not create database, so you do have to create it on your own or have it already.

 ## Installation